concretesolutions/kappuccino/README.md

 #### More examples soon

-### Tip: this framework was based on <a href="https://news.realm.io/news/kau-jake-wharton-testing-robots/">Robots Pattern</a>.
+<b>Tip:</b> this framework was based on <a href="https://news.realm.io/news/kau-jake-wharton-testing-robots/">Robots Pattern</a>.
 It's a good idea to use this framework in combination with this pattern.
 ## LICENSE

 This project is available under Apache Public License version 2.0.
 See [LICENSE](LICENSE).